honeycombio/gha-buildevents/README.md

 This GitHub Action instruments your workflows using [Honeycomb's buildevents tool](https://github.com/honeycombio/buildevents).
 It populates the trace with metadata from the GitHub Actions environment and will always send a trace for the build, even if the build failed.

 `gha-buildevents` has to be added to every job that should be instrumented.
-Every job will create a separate trace.

 ### ⚠️ Limitations